khattori/exeex/README.md

 # ExEEx

- An Elixir template engine extended to include and inherit templates
+ExEEx is an Elixir template engine with macro and template import and inheritance capabilities.

 # Usage